-Many film trilogies that I watch seem to have what I call “Middle Installment Slog Problems,” where the middle installments of film trilogies don’t really know what they’re doing and they just try to get through the middle film so you can be hyped up for the end.
+Many film trilogies that I watch seem to have what I call “Middle Installment Slog Problems,” where the middle installments of film trilogies don’t really know what they’re doing and they just try to get through the middle film so you can be hyped up for the find installment of the trilogy.

 This middle film does get bogged down in pacing issues and not because of whatever route content they cut from the film due to time constraints.
 It's because the writers used the trope of “Action Film, Quiet Drama Scene.”
 I feel like the pacing is bogged down by the quiet drama scenes.
 While the quiet scenes are good, some audience members might be bored because they want more action scenes.

-It Shows Mature Subject Matter While Not Truly Being a Mature Story:
+It Shows Mature Subject Matter but Lacks Mature Writing

 Fate/Stay Night: Heaven’s Feel II: Lost Butterfly (2019) deals with a lot of mature subject matter without actually being a mature story in terms of its storytelling.